cloudmesh/classes/docs/source/lesson/devops/chef.rst

 Installation of Apache Web Server
 ---------------------------------

-We configure our ``first-cookbook`` with a Apache web server in this lesson.
+We configure our ``first-cookbook`` with an Apache web server in this lesson.
 It
 includes:

 * Download Apache2 Cookbook